-We use Composer to manage Cloud for Adobe Commerce dependencies and upgrades and provide context about the included packages, what the packages do, and how they fit together.
+We use Composer to manage Adobe Commerce on cloud infrastructure dependencies and upgrades and provide context about the included packages, what the packages do, and how they fit together.
 We highly recommend experience with Composer.

 Composer manages required libraries and dependencies for your project and installs them in the

-For Cloud for Adobe Commerce, we use the
+For Adobe Commerce on cloud infrastructure, we use the

 composer.lock files, located in the project root directory, to manage the modules list, packages, dependencies, and so on for determining upgrades, patches, hotfixes, and more.

 composer.json file to manage product installations and upgrades.
 See Install, manage, and upgrade extensions.

 composer.lock file stores a set of exact version dependencies that satisfy all of the version constraints of every requirement for every package in the dependency tree of the project.